 Usenet made its debut in 1979 making it one of the first distributed networks.
 Thirty-five years later, Usenet is still strong and it has evolved, including a vast selection of messages and media content.

-Usenet allows you to upload any kind of media files, including TV shows, movies, e-books and music.
-Unlike file sharing services, Usenet has not been associated with cases of legal actions against users who have downloaded content.
+Usenet allows you to upload any kind of media files, including TV shows, movies, e-books, and music.
+Unlike file-sharing services, Usenet has not been associated with cases of legal actions against users who have downloaded content.

 A website called Newzbin created the NZB format and began cataloging the files available in Usenet back in 2004.
 An NZB file includes a list of files that can be found on Usenet, similar to a torrent file.

-What you should look for in a good usenet provider.
+What you should look for in a good Usenet provider

-The benefits that you can expect from Usenet include full bandwidth usage of your internet connection, direct download so you do not to wait for seeders and SSL data encryption.
+The benefits that you can expect from Usenet include full bandwidth usage of your internet connection, direct download so you do not have to wait for seeders and SSL data encryption.

 The main aspects that you need to take into consideration when you are looking for a provider are: